ionos-deploy-now/documentation/content/blog/php-release.md

 ![Framework Detection](/detection.gif)

-Deploy Now wants to make setting up automated workflows as seamless as possible.
+Deploy Now makes setting up automated workflows as seamless as possible.
 This is why we’ve fundamentally updated our detection algorithm.
 Our  algorithm scans your repository for the frameworks you use and the build steps you need to prefill our setup wizard.
 The inputs of the detection, together with your adaptions, is used to set up a GitHub Actions workflow, that you can adjust anytime.

 ## Supported Static Site Generators, SPA Frameworks and PHP Frameworks